CarolCupas/carolcupaswebsite/_drafts/gajes-del-oficio.md

 I know I am not perfect, buuuut I am learning from a great teacher, so I decided to act as Jesus did: love the neighbor like myself, that is treating haters with love (anyway, the problem is theirs with me) and also I began to pray for them in order God would heal their hearts and that any offense that I did (unwittingly) was healed.
 Be careful, the above doesn't mean that I let me belittle or humiliate by anyone, there are limits that I recommend don't trespass.

-Frankly, it is difficult but not impossible, so "Just do it".
+Frankly, it is difficult but not impossible.

+Come on!
+You can do it!.